GIVESocialMovement/GIVESocialMovement.github.io/_posts/2018-09-15-form-submission-and-validation-in-playframework.md

 In Vue, we don't do anything with `params`.
 We simply use `params` in textboxes.
 Notice that the default values are set from our controller.
 For example, `59999L` is converted to `599.99` when we invoke `PRODUCT_FORM.fill(Product("iphone", 59999L)).data`, and `599.99` is what users see.

-We like this approach because there is a clear boundary.
+We like this approach because:

+* There is a clear boundary.
 Our view operates on JSON; Our controller immediately converts JSON to `Product` and only operates on `Product`.
+* The structure of `params` is defined in one place, which is in `PRODUCT_FORM`.
-The validation and transformation logic is defined in one place, which is in `PRODUCT_FORM`.
+* The validation and transformation logic is also defined in one place, which is in `PRODUCT_FORM`.

 We had been happy with this approach and `play.api.data.Form` ... until we started using a `Seq` in our form like below: